1. Mexico’s geography and size

 Even though Catholicism is so widespread, it takes on a different form of the religion than what is customary in other parts of the world.

-Religion in Mexico is present and shown everywhere, in everyday lives and at special events, but at the same time, the sense of social commitment to religious virtues and sacrifices can be lacking.
-Afterall, even the corrupt politicians and cartel kings all consider themselves proper Catholics.
+Religion in Mexico is present and shown everywhere, in everyday life and at special events, but at the same time, the sense of social commitment to religious virtues and sacrifices can be lacking.
+After all, even corrupt politicians and cartel kings all consider themselves proper Catholics.

-It is also important to know that Mexicans are superstitious and many believe in magic, as well as fear black magic.
-There are many healers throughout the country that are trusted to help people in instances where medicine or science can't, or where Catholicism has seemed to disappoint.
-They are also cheaper than standard healthcare
+It is also important to know that Mexicans are superstitious, and many believe in magic, as well as fear black magic.
+There are many healers throughout the country that are trusted to help people in instances where medicine or science can’t, or where Catholicism has seemed to disappoint.
+They are also often cheaper than standard healthcare.

 La Virgen de Guadalupe

-In pre-catholic times, the indigenous people worshipped deities.
-Goddess Tonantzin, or “Mother Earth” or just “Our Great Mother” was the most loved and had a temple at Tepeyac.
+In pre-Catholic times, Indigenous people worshipped many deities.
+Goddess Tonantzin, meaning “Mother Earth” or “Our Great Mother,” was the most loved and had a temple at Tepeyac.

-When La Virgen de Guadalupe (Virgin of Guadalupe) appeared to Juan Diego in the 1530s, she identified herself as Virgin Mary, had darker skin and spoke the Aztec language.
-He saw her for the first time at Teteyac, at the same spot that Tonantzin had her temple.
+When La Virgen de Guadalupe (Virgin of Guadalupe) appeared to Juan Diego in the 1530s, she identified herself as the Virgin Mary, had darker skin, and spoke the Aztec language.
+He saw her for the first time at Tepeyac, at the same spot where Tonantzin had her temple.

-As the indigenous peoples transferred their beliefs and practices from Tonantzin to the Virgin of Guadalupe, they also molded classic Catholicism to fit their views of the world and the religion they previously followed.
+As Indigenous peoples transferred their beliefs and practices from Tonantzin to the Virgin of Guadalupe, they also molded classic Catholicism to fit their views of the world and the religion they previously followed.

-Today, the Basilica of Guadalupe at Tepeyac is the most visited Catholic pilgrimage site in the world, and every home has images of the Virgin of Guadalupe to protect them and grant their prayers.
+Today, the Basilica of Guadalupe at Tepeyac is one of the most visited Catholic pilgrimage sites in the world, and many homes have images of the Virgin of Guadalupe to protect them and grant their prayers.

 Based on an Aztec legend, a white-skinned god was supposed to come from the east to the Aztec lands.
-When the Spaniards arrived, they conveniently had white skin and used the Aztec legend to their advantage, getting many of the locals to believe they are the gods they have been waiting for.
+When the Spaniards arrived, they conveniently had lighter skin and used the Aztec legend to their advantage, getting many locals to believe they were the gods they had been waiting for.

 Using the beliefs of the Aztecs to their gain, the Spanish conquistadors persuaded the Aztecs to submit.
-Add on their active effort to spread Christianity and you get a strong Christian following mixed with the original religious beliefs of the indigenous people.
+Add to their active effort to spread Christianity, and you get a strong Christian following mixed with the original religious beliefs of the Indigenous people.

 The most famous Mexican food—tacos